mthdht/lantern-docs/docs/guide/introduction.md

 }
 ```

 **The `apply` array** determines which styling keys are extracted from the color/variant combination.
-For example, `['hover', 'focus']` means only the `hover` and `focus` classes will be applied—even if the color variant defines additional keys like `border` or `shadow`.
+For example, `['hover', 'focus']` means only the `hover` and `focus` classes will be applied, even if the color variant defines additional keys like `border` or `shadow`.
 This gives precise control over which styles each component uses.

 :::tip Auto-Applied Keys
-`background` and `foreground` are always included automatically as they're considered essential base styles—no need to add them to the `apply` array.
+`background` and `foreground` are always included automatically as they're considered essential base styles.
+No need to add them to the `apply` array.
 :::

 **The `class` property** defines base classes applied to every instance of the component, regardless of props.